aws-quickstart/cdk-eks-blueprints/docs/addons/paralus.md

 ## Support

-If you have any questions about Paralus, get in touch with the team [on Slack](https://join.slack.com/t/paralus/shared_invite/zt-1a9x6y729-ySmAq~I3tjclEG7nDoXB0A).
+If you have any questions about Paralus, get in touch with the team through the [Paralus website](https://www.paralus.io/).

 Paralus is maintained and supported by [Rafay](https://rafay.co/)